Today I’m going to talk about partnership law in Tanzania.

 When the business of the partnership can only be carried out at a loss.
 If this is temporary the court will not grant dissolution as was in the case of HANDYSIDE v.
 CAMPBELL (1901) a sound business was losing money because the senior managing partner was ill.
 He asked the court for dissolution; the court did not grant it as the other partners would manage it.

 On dissolution of partnership or retirement of a partner, any partner any notify the same and may require the other partner or partners to concur for that purpose in all proper and necessary acts if any, which cannot be done without his or her concurrence.
 Section 217 of Cap 345

 As unless proper notice of dissolution is given partners may be estopped from denying liability for debts contracted in the firm name by their former co-partners, it is necessary that proper notification should be made in every case.

 An advertisement as was said in RAMBAI & CO.
-(UGANDA) LTD. V LALJI RATNA AND ANOTHER (1970) E. A 106 (U) in the Gazette shall be notice as to persons dealing with the firm before the date of the dissolution or change so advertised.
+(UGANDA) LTD. V LALJI RATNA AND ANOTHER (1970) E. A 106 (U) in the Gazette shall be notified as to persons dealing with the firm before the date of the dissolution or change so advertised.

-In GOLDFARB V BARTLETT AND KREMER(1919) 122 L.T 588 the question was whether the notice of dissolution given to a continued partner after the dissolution of partnership binds the partners who had retired from the partnership.
+In GOLDFARB V BARTLETT AND KREMER(1919) 122 L.T 588 the question was whether the notice of dissolution given to a continued partner after the dissolution of the partnership binds the partners who had retired from the partnership.

 The judge said there seems to be no express reported decision on the point … there are observations in WOOD v.
-BRADDICK (1808) tend to the conclusion that a retiring partner is bound by the notice given to the continuing partner.
+BRADDICK (1808) that tend to the conclusion that a retiring partner is bound by the notice given to the continuing partner.

 In Notes to Chalmers’ Bills of Exchange, (8thedition, p.
 182) it is stated that notice to one partner after dissolution is sufficient.